Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_snowpark_101_for_data_science/tasty_bytes_snowpark_101_for_data_science.md

  ```
 conda activate py38_env_tb1
  ```
 iii.
-Install Snowpark and packages from the Snowflake Anaconda channel that will be used in functions deployed on Snowflake
+Install the Snowpark Python package and packages that will be used in functions deployed on Snowflake from the Snowflake Anaconda channel
 ```
 conda install -c https://repo.anaconda.com/pkgs/snowflake snowflake-snowpark-python numpy pandas scikit-learn joblib cachetools
 ```